adityakeerthi/STEMComp-Website/README.md

-# STEMComp-Website
+# STEMComp Website
-Website for STEMComp 2020.
+This repo contains the source code for the event website for STEMComp 2020.